Supportive Spaces

 Small and Connected

 Sessions are kept intimate to promote trust, belonging, and real conversation and true connection.
-While you may meet someone new at each meeting, all meetings are between two and less than ten participants.
+While you may meet someone new at each meeting, all meetings are between two and ten participants.

 Upcoming Supportive Spaces